Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 You can see a list of global options by running `polymer help`.
 Most of them are self-explanatory.

-The following commands are currently only supported for the `polymer build` command, with planned support for other commands in the future.
+The following options are currently only supported for the `polymer build`
+command:

 *   `entry`
 *   `shell`
-*   `fragment`

 See [`polymer build`](#build) for more information on how to use these options.